Sheldon-Lloyd/Cyber.Beast/comic/zero/page-10/script.md

-# Page 10 Script
+# Page 9 Script
-Yaharia rushes in and is seen jumping onto a Cyber.Beast

-**Yaharia:** No Fair.
-Why should you get to have all the fun.
+Yaharia is excited and amazed as Bursun continues to fight the Cyber.Beast

+A Cyber.Beast swoops down and grabs Bursun

+He kills/injures it then jumps down from it smashing the unexpecting Cyber.Beast beneath him